soundpress/RulesOfNYC/docs/c10/index.rst

 (e) Request to withdraw or modify a subpoena.

-   (1) Upon issuance of a subpoena pursuant to § 1-08 of these rules, any person to whom a subpoena is directed may, prior to the time specified therein for compliance, but in no event more than 10 days after the date of service of such subpoena, request- that the subpoena be withdrawn or modified by filing such request with the administrative law judge or presiding officer assigned to the case or, if no such assignment has been made, to the chief administrative law judge.
+   (1) Upon issuance of a subpoena pursuant to 20 RCNY § 1-08, any person to whom a subpoena is directed may, prior to the time specified therein for compliance, but in no event more than 10 days after the date of service of such subpoena, request- that the subpoena be withdrawn or modified by filing such request with the administrative law judge or presiding officer assigned to the case or, if no such assignment has been made, to the chief administrative law judge.
 Such request shall be upon notice to the other party and returnable no later than 1 day prior to the subpoena's return date and shall otherwise conform to the procedural requirements of this section for motions.

    (2) Appeal to tribunal commissioners.
 Notwithstanding the provisions of paragraph (5) of subdivision (a) of this section, a party or any person to whom a subpoena is directed may appeal an order granting or denying the request to withdraw or modify the subpoena by filing an exception thereto with the tribunal commissioners.